omkarnaik713/Adidas-Sales-Analysis/README.md

 ## 🚀 Outcome
 This analysis provides Adidas with a **data-backed launch playbook** by leveraging historical sales trends.
 The project showcases full-cycle analytics using SQL, Tableau, and business reasoning.

----

-## 📬 Contact
-Feel free to connect for feedback or discussion!